euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * The vault should then call `requireVaultStatusCheck`
 * When the `checkVaultStatus` callback is invoked, it should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against the current state of the vault, and return a special magic success value, or revert if there is a violation.

 As with the account status check, there is a subtle complication that vault implementations should consider if they use re-entrancy guards (which is recommended).
-When a vault is invoked *without* vault status checks being deferred (ie, directly, not via the EVC), if it calls `requireVaultStatusCheck` on the EVC, the EVC will immediately call back into the vault's `checkVaultStatus` function.
+When a vault is invoked *without* vault status checks being deferred (i.e., directly, not via the EVC), if it calls `requireVaultStatusCheck` on the EVC, the EVC will immediately call back into the vault's `checkVaultStatus` function.
 A normal re-entrancy guard would fail upon re-entering at this point.
 To avoid this, vaults may wish to use the [call](#call) EVC function.

 ## Execution